Szymon-Czuszek/SAS-Data-Science/README.md

 - Although the variable Sex is renamed to Gender, it must still be referenced by its original name in subsequent processing steps.
 This is a limitation of SAS where the RENAME statement only changes the label of the variable, not its internal name.
 - This code snippet showcases data processing techniques in SAS, including variable renaming, calculation of derived variables (BMI), and selecting specific variables for analysis or reporting purposes.

+## Processing Employee Compensation Data

+Dataset: employee_compensation
+The DATA step creates a dataset named "employee_compensation" with variables name, salary, and bonus.
+Four observations are provided with corresponding values for each variable.
+Calculation of Net Salary Using "+" Operator
+The DATA step "testdata1" calculates the net salary by adding the salary and bonus using the "+" operator.
+The SET statement reads data from the "employee_compensation" dataset.
+Calculation of Net Salary Using SUM Function
+The DATA step "testdata2" calculates the net salary using the SUM function.
+The SET statement reads data from the "employee_compensation" dataset.
+Explanation:
+In the "testdata1" DATA step, the "+" operator is used to calculate the net salary.
+However, when a missing value (.) is encountered in the "bonus" variable, SAS treats it as a missing value and sets the result of the addition to missing.
+In the "testdata2" DATA step, the SUM function is used to calculate the net salary.
+The SUM function treats missing values as zeros and continues the addition.
+Therefore, even when a missing value (.) is present in the "bonus" variable, the SUM function still calculates the sum of salary and bonus correctly.
+This demonstrates a difference in behavior between the "+" operator and the SUM function when handling missing values in SAS.
+These SAS code snippets illustrate how different methods of calculation can produce different results when dealing with missing values in SAS datasets.

 ## Usage

 Clone the repository to your local machine.